John Cary is a connector, writer, speaker, and curator focused on social change, with an emphasis on design for the public good.

 In addition to his writing, John speaks widely on design, philanthropy, and social change, frequently lecturing at universities and professional conferences around the world.
 In January 2013, he was invited to accompany The Aspen Institute‘s Global Leadership Council on Reproductive Health on a delegation visit to Malawi, and to address President Joyce Banda, members of her cabinet, and international aid organization leaders on the power of design.
 John’s photos from the trip have subsequently been published in The New York Times and The Atlantic.

 In 2012, John spoke at the 2012 Clinton Global Initiative Annual Meeting, the theme of which was “Designing for Impact.”
 Also in 2012, John served as the commencement speaker for the University of Minnesota College of Design.
 In 2011, John served as the commencement speaker for the College of Environmental Design at the University of California, Berkeley.
-On May 10 of this year, John gave the commencement address for the University of New Mexico School of Architecture & Planning.
+In May 2013, John gave the commencement address for the University of New Mexico School of Architecture & Planning.

 In 2012, John and partner Courtney Martin served as the first guest curators in residence at the Autodesk Gallery in San Francisco, for an exhibition on design and storytelling–titled “Public Interest Design: Products, Places, & Processes.”
 The exhibition opened in October 2012 to a capacity crowd of 480 people, and will be on display and travel over the next five years.
 In March 2013, it was showcased at the TED2013 conference in Long Beach, Calif., and in June 2013 at the TEDGlobal conference in Edinburgh, Scotland.
 In 2013, John served as the founding executive director and ultimately founding curator of the Autodesk Foundation, a philanthropic venture of Autodesk, Inc..